BE O Lifestyle: bioplastic from organic waste

 BE O Lifestyle wants to speed up the transition from oil-based plastic to bioplastic by making attractive, useful lifestyle products made from bioplastic.

 After investing four years in research and two years in product development, they have proven that there is a different and more sustainable way to make plastic.
-The BE O bottle is a water bottle made from sugar cane residue instead of crude oil.
-It is modular, meaning that it takes up less space when empty and is easy to clean (dishwasher proof, 100% recyclable and BPA free).
+They currently have two types of bioplastic, made from waste organic materials:

 Main activity field